 His areas of professional policy expertise include macro, financial and international economics and policy; natural resource and environmental management; climate change and energy policies; international organisations (especially G20); institutional design and governance; and public-sector management and reform.
 He is a strategic and integrated systems thinker with extensive experience in many areas of public policy, including in Asia and overseas.

-Gordon is a Fellow of the Institute of Public Administration Australia and was President of the ACT Branch from June 2016 to Sept 2017.
-He is on the Advisory Council of the 50/50 by 2030 Foundation, and is an Honorary Professor and Distinguished Fellow at the ANU and Adjunct Professor at the University of Canberra in the Institute for Governance and Policy Analysis.
-He is a member of the Centre for Strategy and Governance and is a facilitator for the Jeff Whalan Leaning Group for mentoring and developing senior public servants in Australia and New Zealand.
+Gordon is an Honorary Professor and Distinguished Policy Fellow at the ANU and Adjunct Professor at the University of Canberra in the Institute for Governance and Policy Analysis.
+He is a member of the Boards of the Committee for the Economic Development of Australia (CEDA) and the Australian Nuclear Science and Technology Organisation (ANSTO), and is a member of the Advisory Council of The Nature Conservancy Australia and the 50/50 by 2030 Foundation.
+He is a Fellow of the Institute of Public Administration Australia and facilitator for the Jeff Whalan Leaning Group for mentoring and developing senior public servants in Australia and New Zealand.